17 Feb Most Sustainable Companies In The World Honored At 2020 SEAL Sustainability Awards

 This award recognizes overall corporate sustainability performance and represents the 50 most sustainable companies globally.

-Winners were selected by combining and ranking the aggregated results of two rigorous, world-class sustainability assessments – specifically, the recently released 2019 CDP A-List and the SAM Corporate Sustainability Assessment.
-Given SEAL Awards environmental focus, the ranking methodology weighted CDP and SAM CSA scores at 65% and 35%, respectively.
+Winners were selected by combining and ranking the aggregated results of two rigorous, world-class sustainability assessments – specifically, the recently released 2020 CDP A-List ™ and the Corporate Sustainability Assessment (now part of the S&P Global ESG family).

 The Organizational Impact winners were: